MKDale/ethics-frameworks/index.md

 > -Margaret J. Wheatley

-# Incorporating Ethical Thinking in Product Development
+# Incorporating ethical thinking into product development

 The question of building an ethical digital product never contains just a simple yes or no answer, it's a conversation.
 By incorporating steps within the delivery process to do deeper thinking around potential outcomes, teams can come to not only understand their impact on an individual user but on a neighborhood, a community, a country, or the world.